tofarr/schemey/README.md

 You write a dataclass to describe this in python, with a custom marshaller (As per the marshy documentation), but the marshalled schema no longer matches the marshalled dataclass.
-You will need to define a custom schema and marshaller for the class to:
+You will need to define a custom schema and marshaller for the class too:

 ```
 from dataclasses import dataclass
-from typing import Dict, List, Iterator, Optional
+from typing import List, Iterator, Optional, Type
 import json
 from marshy.marshaller.marshaller_abc import MarshallerABC
+from marshy.types import ExternalItemType

-from marshy import load, dump
+from schemey.json_output_context import JsonOutputContext
 from schemey.schema_abc import SchemaABC
 from schemey.schema_error import SchemaError
 from schemey.object_schema import ObjectSchema
 from schemey.property_schema import PropertySchema
 from schemey.array_schema import ArraySchema
 from schemey.number_schema import NumberSchema
-from schemey.json_output_context import schema_for_type
+from schemey.schema_context import schema_for_type

 @dataclass